Jasonxu1225/Uncertainty-aware-Inverse-Constrained-Reinforcement-Learning/README.md

 # Uncertainty-aware Inverse Constrained Reinforcement Learning
 ![](https://github.com/Jasonxu1225/Uncertainty-aware-Inverse-Constrained-Reinforcement-Learning/blob/main/workflow.jpg)
 This is the code for the paper [Uncertainty-aware Constraint Inference in Inverse Constrained Reinforcement Learning](https://openreview.net/pdf?id=ILYjDvUM6U) published at ICLR 2024.
 Note that:
-1. Our project relies on [MuJoCo](https://mujoco.org/) and [CommonRoad](https://commonroad.in.tum.de/).
+1. Our work includes [MuJoCo](https://mujoco.org/) and [CommonRoad](https://commonroad.in.tum.de/) environments.
 2. The implementation is based on the code from [ICRL-benchmark](https://github.com/Guiliang/ICRL-benchmarks-public/tree/main).

 ## Create Python Environment
 1. Please install the conda before proceeding.
-2. Create conda environment and install the packages:
+2. Create a conda environment and install the packages:

 ```
 mkdir save_model
 mkdir evaluate_model
-conda env create -n py39 python=3.9 -f python_environment.yml
+conda env create -n cn39 python=3.9 -f python_environment.yml
-conda activate py39
+conda activate cn39
 ```
-You can also fistly install the Python 3.9 with Pytorch and then install the packages listed in `python_environment.yml`.
+You can also first install Python 3.9 with the torch (2.0.1+cu117) and then install the packages listed in `python_environment.yml`.

 ## Setup Experimental Environments
 ### 1. Setup MuJoCo Environment (you can also refer to [MuJoCo Setup](https://github.com/Guiliang/ICRL-benchmarks-public/blob/main/virtual_env_tutorial.md))